List of typographical symbols and punctuation marks

-Typographical symbols and punctuation marks are marks and symbols used in typography with a variety of purposes such as to help with legibility and accessibility, or to identify special cases.
+Typographical symbols and punctuation marks are used in typography with a variety of purposes such as to help with legibility and accessibility, or to identify special cases.
 This list gives those most commonly encountered with Latin script.
 For a far more comprehensive list of symbols and signs, see List of Unicode characters.
 For other languages and symbol sets (especially in mathematics and science), see below.